top of page

 Smaller things - we only use environmentally sensitive cleaning products, organic milk for our brews, fairtrade tea and coffee and we are working towards being as plastic free as possible - using reusables (e.g. china mugs) or biodegradable alternatives to disposable plastic (e.g. loofa sponges to wash up.)

-Grozone is a Groundwork project.
+Grozone is a Groundwork Cheshire Lancashire and Merseyside project.

-Groundwork is both a charitable trust and a social enterprise that has been working to build more sustainable communities since 1985.
+Groundwork CLM is both a charitable trust and a social enterprise that has been working to build more sustainable communities since 1985.
 They do this by helping people and organisations to create better neighbourhoods, to build their skills and job prospects, and to live and work in a greener way, which fits in perfectly with Grozone.

 Their vision is of a society of sustainable communities which are vibrant, healthy and safe, which respect the local and global environmental and where individual and enterprises prosper.
 They aim to: